blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 2. Teachers:
 i.
 Ahmad ibn Hanbal
 ii.
 Yahya ibn Mu’in (teachers of Imam Bukharee)
-3. Testimony: Ibrahim al Harbi said “Hadeeth is elastic in hands of Abu Dawood like metal in the hands of Prophet Dawood”
+3. Testimony: Ibrahim al Harbi said "Hadeeth is elastic in hands of Abu Dawood like metal in the hands of Prophet Dawood"
 4. His Book: Sunan al Kubra
 5. Sunan contains
 i.
 Musnad and Muttasil – 4008